For 13 years, I lived in a gym.

 Going back to my kickboxing studio.
 We regularly had classes of 80 people in it, yet only had 45 heavy bags which meant that they always went two per bag, and sometimes even three.

 Now, like most businesses, there were slow times and busy times.
-Our 4pm classes were usually much smaller, only 20 students or so, which meant that often students could go 1 per bag.
-Now if that student only ever went to that class, and then suddenly showed up at 6pm and had to go 2, or even 3 per bag, they’d get all annoyed and feel entitled to go on their own bag.
+Our 4pm classes were usually much smaller, only 20 students or so, which meant that often students could go one per bag.
+Now if that student only ever went to that class, and then suddenly showed up at 6pm and had to go two, or even three per bag, they’d get all annoyed and feel entitled to go on their own bag.

 That’s because this student needed to be trained.
 They needed to be taught what’s appropriate, what to expect, and how it works.